-The Evaluators executed a sample of tests from the developer test plan to analyze the repeatability and reproducibility of the industry standard and proprietary tests.
+The Evaluators executed a sample of tests from the developer test plan to analyse the repeatability and reproducibility of the industry standard and proprietary tests.
+The Evaluator has conducted some of these tests, on the Developer's site during site visit.
 The Evaluators compared the actual results of these tests with the expected results defined in the test specification and found that all tests produced the same actual results as the expected results.